Onboarding is about telling the employee:

 - Making it all about paperwork

-Most onboarding experiences fail due to six main mistakes.
+Most onboarding experiences fail due to these six mistakes.

 On the other hand, having too little or non-essential information available is also a hazard.
 Find a balance.
 Failure to identify the first immediate tasks, actions or even projects that the new hire must undertake to set up in their role, make those early wins and begin assimilating to your team by getting things done.

-A fourth common mistake: you lack context for your processes, decisions, projects or product features.
-This is the number one reason new hires feel lost, confused and doubtful about their role in your organization.
+A fourth common mistake: you lack providing context for your processes, decisions, projects or product features.
+Research tells us that the lack of context is why new hires feel lost, confused and doubtful about their role in your organization.

 Don’t forget the introductions; a mass email or Slack does not suffice.
-In addition to those, in addition to the manager, ensure everyone on the immediate team is carving out one-on-one time with the new hire.
+Ensure everyone on the immediate team sets aside one-on-one time with the new hire.

-A trivial yet relevant mistake we see is that onboarding becomes all about paperwork…contracts, tax forms, and powerpoints.
+A trivial yet relevant mistake we see is that onboarding becomes all about paperwork…contracts, tax forms, and power points.
 We’ve said it before; the onboarding process must create clarity about the role and organization and establish a sense of belonging.
-Read this article for tools and tactics to address these common mistakes!
+We cover how to create a great onboarding process in the next article in the series.
+Leverage the tools and resources we’ve designed to address these common mistakes!

 No matter how young your organization is or how small your team is, you will project confidence and reassure your new hire in their decision to join your team.

-- It will take longer for new hires to reach peak productivity.
+- It takes longer for new hires to reach peak productivity.

-- Lose new hire’s trust due to lost opportunity for a first good impression
+- New hire’s trust is lost due to a lack of a first good impression

 - Hinder future recruitment

-- Increases turnover rate and cost of hiring
+- Increased likelihood turnover rate and cost of hiring

-During the recruitment process, your team spent hours thinking about, discussing and drafting the job description of your new hire, reviewing applications and conducting interviews!
+During the recruitment process, your team has spent hours thinking about, discussing and drafting the job description of your new hire, reviewing applications and conducting interviews.
 Don’t let all that work live in vain.

 Poor onboarding = high cost of time, energy, resources and money.

-First impressions matters on both ends; make a lasting one leveraging our worksheet.
+First impressions matters on both ends; make a lasting one leveraging our publically available resources.